Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 If you are new to Go and would like an easy way to get your feet wet, check out my article on building a Simple Todo CRUD REST API with Go and MongoDB.

-This guide will focus on generating HTML templates, serving static CSS and Javascript files using Golang, setting up the Fronted app and connecting it to the backend.
+This guide focuses on generating HTML templates, serving static CSS and Javascript files in Go, setting up the Fronted app and connecting it to the backend.

 As we've finished building the backend application, it's time to set up the front end, connect it to the backend, and create a full-stack web application.